 On 10 trips, the longest I’ve been in London has been just 1 week and as few as 4 days.
 This is almost always never enough time, which is why we haven’t taken many day trips outside of London.
 There’s never enough time to do what we want to do.

 Our next trip to Britain is 17 days – while it’s not possible for most people to take a trip that long – it seems like a good amount of time and I hope we can see and do everything we want to do.
 We probably won’t.

 Go for as long as you possibly can.
 If you can miss a full week of work – cram in both weekends and make it a 10 day trip.
+This way you can visit neighboring cities as well.
+Expedia offers great deals on city breaks to Cardiff and many other small nearby towns.
 You won’t regret spending MORE time there.

 Thinking it will be like the Movies

 Our picture of London is very much built-in our heads by movies and TV shows.
 It’s so much more than that.
 The fictional place you build in your head does not reflect reality much – just try going to Notting Hill these days, nothing like the movie and overrun with tourists and Americans who moved there because of the movie (driving up property prices).

 I actually hated London the first time I went because it was nothing like I expected to be.

 So, the biggest lesson we can pass on here is that you need to understand London will not be what you think it is.
 It will be something completely different from what you imagine.

 But it will be awesome, better and REAL.